 Our pancreatic cancer research

 Garvan’s pancreatic cancer research is diverse, focusing on translating basic scientific discoveries into the clinic.
-In the Cancer Theme, Dr Paul Timpson and Dr Marina Pajic are working to define the genetic characteristics of pancreatic cancer, developing biomarkers prognosis and therapeutic responsiveness, and understanding the molecular mechanisms of resistance in order to develop new treatment strategies.
+In the Cancer Theme, Prof Paul Timpson and Dr Marina Pajic are working to define the genetic characteristics of pancreatic cancer, developing biomarkers prognosis and therapeutic responsiveness, and understanding the molecular mechanisms of resistance in order to develop new treatment strategies.

 You can help improve patient outcomes by supporting our pancreatic cancer research.